Position

 What does a Histology Technician do?

 A Histology Technician plays a key role in the medical field.
-They prepare tissue samples for examination under a microscope.
-This work helps doctors make accurate diagnoses.
-They carefully cut, stain, and mount tissue samples.
-This ensures that the slides are ready for pathologists to study.
-Accuracy in their work is very important.
-Each step must be done correctly to ensure reliable results.
+This professional prepares tissue samples for examination under a microscope.
+They remove, section, stain, and mount these samples.
+Their work helps doctors make accurate diagnoses.
+Each step requires precision and attention to detail.

 View Histology Technician jobs nearby